opalmedapps/opal-rms/README.md

 docker compose up
 ```

+**Note:** The ORMS application is not available in the root path but rather under `/orms`.
+For example: http://localhost:8086/orms

 If you need to rebuild the containers, you can either run `docker compose build` before starting the container or `docker compose up --build` to force a rebuild.
 To rebuild containers without Docker’s build cache, run: `docker compose build --no-cache`.

 To connect to the app container, run `docker compose exec app bash` (or any specific command instead of `bash`).